WE ENERGIES CURRENT RATE CASE,

-We Energies is seeking total increases of $480 million over the next two years for its electric and natural gas utilities.
-This case comes after We Energies customers already saw double-digit hikes phased in over 2023-24 and 2025-26.
+In April, We Energies requested to increase electric rates and natural gas charges in 2027 and 2028.
+The utility asked for total increases of $480 million over the next two years for its electric and natural gas utilities.
+This case comes after We Energies customers saw double-digit hikes phased in over 2023-24 and 2025-26.

-CUB will be actively involved in the case, searching for savings and opportunities to pare back the size of the increase.
+CUB is actively involved in the case, searching for savings and opportunities to pare back the size of the increase.
 Here are some key facts about their proposal:

 In PSC case 5-UR-112, We Energies is requesting: